-I won’t be repurchasing the L’Oreal Fixing Mist because having my makeup settle into lines is a complete deal breaker for me.
+I won’t be repurchasing the L’Oreal Infallible Fixing Mist because having my makeup settle into lines is a complete deal breaker for me.
 It does a great job at mattifying, but I struggle to get an even application without going overboard, giving myself wet splotches that dry white and making my makeup dry out in patches.
 This could be suitable for anyone that has oily skin and doesn’t have such deep smile lines.
 It does a great job at extending makeup wear.

 This isn’t a mattifying spray, so it’s great for anyone wanting a dewy look without any greasiness.
 My makeup no longer slides straight off when the weather gets hot; it does a pretty good job at lasting the whole day.
 With a decent primer, everything stays right where it is.
 Although I have a drier skin type and experience a more dewy finish, this product claims to be suitable for all skin types – even oily.

 Both bottles are of similar capacity (L’Oreal 100ml, UD 118ml) and have the potential to last a long time.
-I typically spritz 4 times to set my makeup (on the odd occasion that becomes 6+ but I try not to do this) – I’ve been using the All Nighter since April and we’re still going strong after 4-5 months of regular (not quite daily) use.
+I typically spritz 4 times to set my makeup (on the odd occasion that becomes 6+ but I try not to do this) – I’ve been using the Urban Decay All Nighter since April and we’re still going strong after 4-5 months of regular (not quite daily) use.
 I expect to get at least another 2 months out of it, if not more.

-I’d give the L’Oreal mist a 2.5/5 – from a dry skin perspective, the pump lets it down massively, along with the fact that it settles into lines.
+I’d give the L’Oreal Infallible Fixing Mist a 2.5/5 – from a dry skin perspective, the pump lets it down massively, along with the fact that it settles into lines.
 The packaging is very basic, but I can’t exactly fault it on this as it’s a very affordable product.
 Overall, it has a fantastically matte finish and really helps extend makeup wear.
 Would definitely recommend for oily skin types – I imagine it would be much harder to go overboard trying to get an even application.